 (Open later during peak times and holidays)

-Note: The last cable car up is half an hour before closing.
+Note: The last cable car up is one hour before closing.

 The Heights of Abraham are in the Derbyshire Peak District in the picturesque village of Matlock Bath.